yureek/S-HealthStack.github.io/pages/developer-guide/results-analysis/view-individual-results.md

 # SDK-Only Implementations

-Because displaying the individual participant results data is part of the health stack's web portal and does not interface with the participant app, displaying this data does not apply to SDK-only implementations.
-However, you can develop your own graphs and charts to display the information as needed for your use case.
+Because displaying the individual participants' data is part of the Samsung Health Stack's web portal and does not interface with the participant app, displaying this data does not apply to SDK-only implementations.
+However, you can develop your own data management system to display the information as needed.